Skip to content

 Joy in Medicine: A commitment to physician wellness

 To receive AMA Joy in Medicine recognition, a medical group must complete a self-assessment and submit supporting documentation.
-They are then evaluated based on their organizational achievements and efforts across 6 competency areas.
-The areas include:
+They are then evaluated based on their organizational achievements and efforts across 6 competency areas:

 • Assessment